azdavis/millet/docs/manual.md

 ```

 There will be no errors, since `b.sml`, which would have shadowed `a` to be a `bool` and caused a type error in `c.sml`, is completely ignored.

+Unlike `milletDiagnosticsIgnore` you cannot enable this annotation and then re-disable it inside itself.

 ## Features